 1:15AM: This is ridiculous.
 I’ve been trying to outthink a bug the size of my thumb for two hours…and losing.
 Enraged, I grab the lavender jar in one hand, lid in the other and LEAP to the nightstand.
 Swiftly, I clap jar and lid over the hornet.
 Snap!

 The force of the swift-moving jar propels the hornet into the wall and he drops, momentarily stunned.* I dive under the covers.
 The hornet revives and circles the room a few times, buzzing angrily, then starts thumping my blanket.

 1:35AM (est): It’s getting stuffy under here but I’m not cracking the covers until Mr. Stingything stops divebombing the bed.

 1:40AM: Silence.
 I peek.
 The hornet is silhouetted inside the lampshade, taking another bath.
 (Whatever else you can say about nasty stinging home invaders, they’re certainly clean.)

 I consider wrapping my hand in a sock, reaching up inside the lampshade, grabbing the hornet and squishing it by hand.

-I review potential squishing implements–stereo remote, shoes, jewelry box, books, my alarm clock.
-But the lampshade is flexible, there’s not much room inside and I’m not going to get much force at that angle of attack.
-The last thing I want to do is make the hornet mad(der).
+I review any weapons-to-hand that might fit inside a lampshade: Stereo remote, shoes, jewelry box, books, my alarm clock.
+Problem is, a lampshade is flexible, there’s not much room inside and with that angle of attack I’d apply about as much force as a butterfly’s kiss.
+I need to squish the thing, not make it mad(der).

 1:50AM: I slip downstairs, grab a kitchen garbage bag (the drawstring kind) and a roll of packing tape, then return to the war zone.
 Working quietly, I open the bag wide, and slide it over the entire lamp, pulling the drawstrings shut at the bottom.
 Then I tape it tightly shut around the base.